 I'm a graduate of the University of Wisconsin-Madison (go Badgers!)I earned my Bachelor of Arts in Spanish Literature and English Language and Linguistics.
 Additionally, I earned certificates in both European Studies and TESOL.
 I studied abroad in Madrid, where I had the opportunity to tutor privately and work as a TA in the English Applied Linguistics Department at the Universidad Complutense de Madrid.
 While there, I discovered a passion for teaching.
 After graduation, I took a job at Antalya International University, where I worked as an English Instructor for two years.
 I tutor a number of subjects, but I am most excited about English, Literature, and Spanish.
 I love helping students who are frustrated by the reading and writing portions of tests approach them from a different angle and overcome their anxieties about the testing process.
 I firmly believe in tailored, communicative teaching, working with the interests and strengths of each student to help them improve as much as possible.
 In my spare time I love to read, play tennis, paint, and salsa dance.

-University of Wisconsin Madison - BA, English Language & Linguistics, Spanish Literature (Minors in TESOL and European Studies)
+Undergraduate Degree: University of Wisconsin Madison - Bachelor in Arts, English Language & Linguistics, Spanish Literature (Minors in TESOL and European Studies)

 ACT Composite: 30